tensorcircuit/tensorcircuit-ng/docs/source/quickstart.rst

 Switch the Dtype
 --------------------

-TensorCircuit supports simulation using 32/64 bit precession.
+TensorCircuit-NG supports simulation using 32/64 bit precession.
 The default dtype is 32-bit as "complex64".
 Change this by ``tc.set_dtype("complex128")``.

 ``tc.dtypestr`` always returns the current dtype string: either "complex64" or "complex128".